 One of the highly touted ways to market your work is to surround yourself with a Tribe.
-These people come together to promote you, and market your product.
-They are responsible in supplying an ongoing support base.
+These people come together to promote you and market your product.
+They are responsible for supplying an ongoing support base.

 Your Tribe is not necessarily a professional corporation.
 You know, the company that expects generous amounts of your time and money.
 Choose people you can trust to get the word out to the world.
 They come from all walks of life with many unique thoughts on generating sales.
 Their ideas may become the sound stepping stones you require to make a difference in your marketing strategy.

 The thing is, you do need a strategy.
 When it comes to your product, if you have no idea what you want, or where you want to be, you will float along like a seed lost to the wind.
 Fits and starts.
 Highs and lows.
 The air current will have you drifting and bouncing from one grandiose plan to another.
 Never settling long enough to take root and flourish.

 1. Are you happy with your current marketing format?

 If the answer is yes.
 There isn't much sense reading further; however, most people are always looking for tips to add to the current success they are having.
 If this is you, then it’s time to read on.
 Take in some thoughts and suggestions to enhance the transition.